VinizAA/VinizAA/README.md

 My experience covers programming, embedded systems, machine learning, computer vision and natural language processing, where I acquired skills in C (<img width="20px" align="center" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg"/>), Python ([<img width="20px" align="center" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg"/>](https://www.python.org)), PHP ([<img  width="20px" align="center" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/php/php-original.svg"/>](https://www.php.net)), Assembly and VHDL.
 I use VS Code ([<img width="15px" align="center" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original.svg"/>](https://code.visualstudio.com)) as my primary development tool and I am always seeking new opportunities to learn and enhance my technical skills.
 I am an effective developer and work well in team, valuing idea exchange and cooperation.
 However, my preference is to contribute as a team member rather than assuming leadership roles.

 On my GitHub profile, you will find a variety of projects that demonstrate my skills and interests.
 Feel free to explore, clone, and collaborate on any of them.
-If you are interested in working together on projects or have any questions, please don't hesitate to contact me.
-I am always open to new opportunities and collaborations.
+If you are interested in working together on projects or have any questions, please don't hesitate to contact me, I am always open to new opportunities and collaborations.

 I am a native Portuguese speaker and I also have intermediate English skills and basic knowledge of Spanish.
 Regarding English, I am able to understand and communicate in everyday situations, as well as read and write texts with relative ease.
 As for Spanish, I can comprehend simple conversations and express myself in everyday situations.
 I believe that the ability to communicate in different languages is a valuable asset, especially in an increasingly globalized world.

 Thank you for visiting my profile and I hope we have the chance to work together in the future.

 Sincerely, Vinícius Alvarez

 <img height="150em" src="https://github-readme-stats-eight-theta.vercel.app/api/top-langs/?username=VinizAA&layout=compact&langs_count=8&theme=algolia"/>
 </a>